top of page

 Rehabilitation & Behavioural Support Services

 Rehabilitation Behavioural Support Assistants provide functional and goal‐oriented services.
-They also teach and support patients in learning or practising skills, lead activity sessions or provide education to clients, families and caregivers.
+They also teach and support clients and parents/guardians in learning or practising skills, lead activity sessions or provide education to clients, families and caregivers.

 Scope of Practice: